Definition: a kind of long and thin optical waveguides which can be bent to some degree

 Damage of Fibers

-- The fiber ends are particularly vulnerable against high optical intensities.
+- The fiber ends are particularly vulnerable to laser-induced damage.
 The air–glass interface has a lower damage threshold than the bulk material.
-For example, for silica fibers the surface damage fluence is ≈ 22 J/cm2 for 1-ns pulses at a wavelength of 1 μm .
-For pulses with higher peak intensity or fluence, it may then be necessary to use core-less end caps (Figure 4).
+For example, for silica fibers the surface damage fluence is ≈ 22 J/cm2 for 1-ns pulses with wavelengths around 1 μm .
+For pulses with higher peak intensity or fluence, it may then be necessary to use core-less end caps (Figure 6).
 Fiber surfaces become even more vulnerable if there is any dust.
 Also, launching a high optical power into a fiber end can overheat the nearby polymer coating.

 - For not even very high average powers, initial damage of a fiber end can have the consequence of a fiber fuse propagating through the whole fiber in the backward direction.